Huski-Git/3DMark-Score/README.md

 </center>

+I inspected the coefficients and feature importances to see which one affected the 3DMark Score the most:
 ## Credits
 Special thanks to *P. Virtanen* for helping by giving me insights on what I should look out for.